pickaboo/remi-story-main/SetupNotes.md

 ### 4. Environment Variables

-1. In the root directory of your downloaded/cloned application, create a file named `.env`.
+1. In the root directory of your downloaded/cloned application, create a file named `.env.local`.
 2. Add your Firebase project configuration and Gemini API key to this file. **Replace `YOUR_ACTUAL_..._KEY` with the values you copied.**

     ```env